Jesika-23/AquaShield/README.md

 - Shadow-related cues
 - Anomaly-related signals

-This feature is intended as **decision support** and does not replace human judgment.
+This feature is intended for decision support only and does not replace human review.

----
+In a future marine-debris system, priority scoring can be extended using debris size, navigation risk, ecological sensitivity, survey location, and environmental context.

-## 8. 🌑 Acoustic-Shadow Analysis
+### 8. 🌑 Shadow-Related Analysis

-The application contains a prototype acoustic-shadow analysis component.
+The application contains a prototype shadow-related analysis component.

-It estimates shadow-related characteristics around detected objects and uses them as an additional supporting signal.
+It estimates visual characteristics around detected objects and uses them as an additional supporting signal.

-> **Important:** This is a heuristic computer-vision approach and is **not a validated sonar-physics model**.
+> **Important:** This component uses heuristic computer-vision logic.
+It is not a validated sonar-physics or acoustic-shadow model.

-The feature demonstrates how secondary visual cues could potentially support underwater object analysis.

----
+Future work can improve this module using real side-scan sonar data and validated acoustic-shadow models.

-## 9. 📝 Report Generation
+### 9. 📝 Report Generation

-AquaShield includes a reporting module that generates a structured text summary of the analysis.
+AquaShield includes a reporting module that generates a structured analysis summary.

-The report can include information such as:
+The report can include:

 - Image analyzed
 - Detected objects
 - Confidence values
 - Priority information
+- Image-quality information
-- Supporting analysis
+- Supporting analysis results

-This makes detection results easier to document and review.
+This makes results easier to document, review, and share.

----

-## 10. 🗺️ Map & Location Support
+### 10. 🗺️ Map and Location Support

-AquaShield contains a map-view component for associating analysis with geographic information.
+AquaShield contains a map-view component for associating an analysis with geographic information.

 Users can enter coordinates manually and visualize the corresponding location.